When No Exam Life Insurance is Worth the Extra Money

-Regardless of whether you're thinking of buying a permanent or term life insurance policy, you will have to decide whether you're going to take the medical examination or pay the extra to skip it all together.
-The reason there's a medical examination required for life insurance in the first place is because insurance providers base their insurance rates on individuals' posed risk.
-This means that if a person is seen to be at a higher risk of dying, they're going to pay more for a life insurance policy.
+Regardless of whether you’re thinking of buying a permanent or term life insurance policy, you will have to decide whether you’re going to take the medical examination or pay the extra to skip it all together.
+The reason there’s a medical examination required for life insurance in the first place is that insurance providers base their insurance rates on individuals’ posed risk.
+This means that if a person is seen to be at a higher risk of dying, they’re going to pay more for a life insurance policy.
 For some people, their health and other factors place them at such a high risk that insurance companies may refuse to insure them all together.

-Now, if you're a relatively healthy person, there's likely no reason for you to pay more for a no exam life insurance policy.
-This is especially true if you're under the age of 50.
-If, however, you've got a health condition that will undoubtedly make you a higher risk, you may want to look into your options for a policy that doesn't require an examination.
-For instance, if you've had a heart attack recently, there may be good reason for you to opt to pay more and to skip the examination.
+Now, if you’re a relatively healthy person, there’s likely no reason for you to pay more for a no exam life insurance policy.
+This is especially true if you’re under the age of 50.
+If, however, you’ve got a health condition that will undoubtedly make you a higher risk, you may want to look into your options for a policy that doesn’t require an examination.
+For instance, if you’ve had a heart attack recently, there may be a good reason for you to opt to pay more and to skip the examination.
 With that being said, even waiting a couple of years after your heart attack, having consistently good check-ups and then going to apply for life insurance could place you in a much lower risk bracket, and the no medical exam life insurance may not even be necessary.

 If you have more questions about life insurance policies that don’t require a medical examination, contact the team of life insurance experts at termlife-insurance.com.